 9. What is its rewatchability factor?

 Again, this is simple.
 A film that is fit for the Otherworld Vault is almost always going to be at the extreme ends of this scale.
 For example, Withnail and I is firmly on high rewatchability, whereas The Royal Tenenbaums is just as firmly on low rewatchability.
 Both extremes are good, for different reasons.
 Be aware though, that a lot of conventional films will be at the high end as they don’t tax the viewer and are generally entertaining, but the majority will be at medium rewatchability.

 10. Is the film considered to have a Cult Classic status?

 This will be a short summary giving a few details on whether the film is a cult classic or not and whether it is one of the more popular or less popular ones (if it is at all).
-Many of the films in the Vault will have cult status, but not all, and just having cult classic status does not automatically mean it will be allowed in.
+Many of the films in the Vault will have cult status, but not all, and having cult classic status does not mean I will automatically put it in the Vault.

 Odd day to you.
 If you would like to suggest a film (new or old) for me to consider putting in the hallowed Vault, or perhaps you would like to review it yourself in a post on this blog, then please do email me at firstname.lastname@example.org or find me on facebook or at @OtherworldVault on Twitter or alternatively use the contact form below.
 I will consider all requests and submissions.